The Connection Between Grinding Your Teeth and Sleep Apnea

 Read more

-Last Updated On August 22nd, 2023
+Last Updated On July 11th, 2024

 With respect to nighttime teeth grinding or bruxism, researchers can say that it typically results in tooth and jaw pain, most people don’t know they do it unless their partner tells them so or a visit to the dentist reveals the evidence.
-It’s also thought that stress may be a risk factor for the condition.
+It’s also thought that stress may be a contributing factor for the condition.

 Beyond those particulars, there’s little else they can say definitively.
 The question that remains largely unanswered about nighttime teething is “what is the connection between grinding your teeth and sleep apnea”—if there is one at all.